 Back out into the wild.
 Too young and too drunk to know I should be very afraid.
 Cuz I’m not.
 More afraid now, recounting the tale years later, than I ever was then

-I have no idea how I remembered where the bag was as I don’t remember the person it belonged to or how it came to be in my possession.
+I have no idea how I remembered where the bag was, as I don’t remember the person it belonged to or how it came to be in my possession.
 But remember it I did.
 Pick up bag and start heading to the rendezvous.
-Oh yeah, I had a real weapon with me this time out, somewhat less conspicuous than a rock: an eight-inch hunting knife, hidden up the sleeve of my right arm.
+Oh yeah, I had a real weapon with me this time out, and somewhat less conspicuous than a rock: an eight-inch hunting knife, hidden up the sleeve of my right arm.

 Walking up the street now, the first promises of a new day beginning to overcome the night’s darkness.
-Still deep in the worst part of town, still very white and still very wasted.
+Still deep in the worst part of town, still very Canadian and still very wasted.
 Footsteps behind me.
 Look over the shoulder.
 Damn!
 Two cops.
 Now I'm scared.
 Why does it take this to make me realize I should have stayed at the hotel?
 Oh well, too late now.
 Must make a decision, and fast.
 I think they're walking faster now, so I do too.
 Duck into this street-side shop-stall, the only one without a gate in front of it.
 Thank Christ for this dank, dirty little cave!
 Placed here for me to execute a rescue from my own foolishness.
 Drop the bag of drugs and paraphernalia into a very conveniently located steel drum and nip right back out onto the sidewalk.

 The empty shop is right at the top of the horizontal part of a “T” intersection, on the right.
-If I can hurry across before these cops get to me I will run like hell as soon as I'm out of sight.
+If I can hurry across before these cops get to me I'll run like hell as soon as I'm out of sight.
 Almost there when, “I can’t fucking believe this” two more cops come right around the building directly in front of me.
 Keep head down and carry on, knife ready.

 They don’t clue in to how out of place I am until I am about ten feet past them.
 Then they turn and call to me.
 I don’t stop.
 Instant decision: knife work now, or run like hell?
-The thought isn’t even finished by the time I am halfway down the block.
-I don’t know if they even tried to give chase but it wouldn’t have mattered.
+The thought isn’t even finished by the time I'm halfway down the block.
+I don’t know if they even tried to give chase, but it wouldn’t have mattered.
 I can run so fast even when I'm not scared that it makes my eyes water.
 And the sheer terror I felt in that instant was like nitrous to something already flying faster than the speed of a life wasted in prison.
 I drank in the sweet smell of freedom with every supersonic step, and it was delicious.

-Run all the way back to the hotel, get inside, and ignore my crack buddy’s gate-rattling threats when he comes back for me because I never showed.
+Run all the way back to the hotel, get inside and ignore my crack-buddy’s gate-rattling threats when he comes back for me because I never showed.
 The desk help eventually tells him to beat it.

-Now I lay me down to sleep, and pray the devil doesn’t take me in my troubled dreams, which are probably less disturbing than my conscious life.
+Now I lay me down to sleep, and pray the devil doesn’t take me in my troubled dreams.
+Which are probably less disturbing than my conscious life.
 Happy Birthday Bud!
 It will be against all odds if you see another one.